tomplus/k8s-multi-tool/README.md

 ### delete "broken" pods

 ```
-# delete pods which are not in ready state (confirmation is needed)
+# delete pods which are not in ready state and running (eg. failed, evicted, completed jobs)
 pod.py delete-broken
 ```